nordstrand/ttrss-raspberrypi/README.md

 ttrss-raspberrypi
 =================

-The low-cost energy efficient [http://www.raspberrypi.org/]Raspberry Pi is a ideal platform for hosting a personal Google Reader clone / [http://tt-rss.org/](Tiny Tiny RSS) instance.
+The low-cost energy efficient [Raspberry Pi](http://www.raspberrypi.org/) is a ideal platform for hosting a personal Google Reader clone/[Tiny Tiny RSS](http://tt-rss.org/) instance.

 To get everything working requires quite a few manual steps: installation, database setup, cronjob etc.

-This projects automates all this with the help of Puppet setting up tt-rss to use the Postgres RDBMS and the ligthweight [http://www.lighttpd.net/](lighttpd) web server.
+This projects automates all this with the help of Puppet setting up tt-rss to use the PostgreSQL RDBMS and the ligthweight [lighttpd](http://www.lighttpd.net/) web server.

-== Usage
+## Usage
 1. $ apt-get -y update && apt-get -y install puppet git
 2. $ git clone https://github.com/nordstrand/ttrss-raspberrypi
 3. $ cd ttrss-raspberry-pi/